feets.datasets package

 More Info: http://ogledb.astrouw.edu.pl/~ogle/CVS/

-feets.datasets.ogle3.fetch_OGLE3(ogle3_id, data_home=None, metadata=None, download_if_missing=True)[source]
+feets.datasets.ogle3.fetch_OGLE3(ogle3_id, data_home=None, metadata=True, download_if_missing=True)[source]

-Retrieve a lighte curve from OGLE-3 database
+Retrieve a light curve from the OGLE-3 catalog.

 Parameters: